openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

   <summary>Other Details</summary>

 - optional properties which were not set will not exist in the instance
-- None is only allowed in as a variable if type: "null" was included or nullable: true was set
+- None is only allowed in as a value if type: "null" was included or nullable: true was set
 - type hints are written for accessing values by key literals like instance["hi-there"]
 - and there is a method instance.get_item_["hi-there"] which returns an schemas.Unset value if the key was not set
 - required properties with valid python names are accessible with instance.SomeRequiredProp